4 Antiretroviral drugs

 This is the combination of drugs which is routinely used when patients first start antiretroviral treatment.

-- Sometimes TDF is combined with FTC and efavirenz.
+- The first line in South Africa is TDF + FTC + EFV is combined with FTC and efavirenz.
 This combination is commonly known as Atripla or Odimune.
+Remember: patients should no longer be on d4t or ddI.

-In South Africa antiretroviral treatment is usually started with TDF, FTC and efavirenz in a single fixed dose combination tablet taken once daily in the evening.
+In South Africa antiretroviral treatment is usually started with TDF, FTC and efavirenz in a single fixed dose combination tablet taken once daily, usually in the evening.

 This combination is chosen for its effectiveness and availability, few serious side effects and low cost.